Code-Institute-Submissions/FarisGJD-skincared_EditResub/README.md

 ***
 # Development Planes
 ## Strategy
-SkinCared strategy for competing  in the saturated skincare market is to provide a singlar point of sale for Eastern & Western skincare products which is unique within the market place.
+SkinCared strategy for competing in the saturated skincare market is to provide the user with a singlar point of sale for Eastern & Western skincare products.
+This coupled with SkinCared ethos for teaching the customer about skincare and the brands it sells makes it unique within the market place.

+### Ideal User
+- Intrest in skincare weather be novice or expert
+- Have a current skincare issue and want a soltion
+- Want to learn more about general skincare or how to aid what is currently afflicting them
+- Someone looking to add to their skincare arsenal
+- Interested in Eastern or Western skincare

+## Epics
+?
+Epics were created which were further distilled into ?
+User Stories.
+## User Stories